The Englishmen River estuary is a Parksville jewel that one should not miss out on.

 The Englishman River has several other inviting spots.

-Top Bridge and the Englishman River Regional Park offers a multitude of trails to meander as well as a beautiful suspension bridge to cross.
-Top bridge, especially, is a great swimming spot when the weather is hot.
+Top Bridge and Englishman River Regional Park offer a multitude of trails to meander and a beautiful suspension bridge to cross.
+Top Bridge is a great swimming spot when the weather is hot.

 Englishman River Falls is a 1.5 km loop trail showcasing two beautiful waterfalls.
 This part of the Englishman River is accessed in Errington.

-You can find more details about these two areas in the following article:
+You can find even more areas to explore in the following article:

 To save this article for future use, please pin this image on Pinterest: